 Stranger Danger & Fearful Felines

 While a normal dose of caution keeps cats from becoming coyote kibble, extreme fear makes cats miserable and disrupts your happy home.
 A hiding cat may not bother you, constant anxiety increases stress that can make cats sick.
-For instance, stress can aggravate bladder inflammation (cystitis), which prompts hit-or-miss bathroom behaviors.
+For instance, stress can aggravate bladder inflammation (cystitis), which prompts hit-or-miss bathroom behaviors from feeling pain.
 Even when the bladder doesn’t hurt, anxious cats use potty deposits or will increase scratching behavior to calm themselves—sort of the way nervous humans bite their fingernails.
 Noises can scare cats, and this post about dog noise fear may help kitties, too.

 Do you have a shy cat?
 How does s/he react to strangers or new situations?
 What tips have you used to bolster confidence?
 You can use scent enrichment to help reduce your cats’ stress.
 Are you concerned (like Alexa, below) about damaging your pet relationship during training?
 How do you avoid that?
+What about fearful fido problems?
+Learn about that here!

 Of course you can find lots more fur-kid care tips in the pet books.
 Many of the tips in MY CAT HATES MY VET! will also help.
 But I hope anyone with a burning furry question (or heck, ANY question! *s*) will share in the comments and perhaps it’ll be a future Ask Amy feature!